 - Trace the growth and development of your state.
 (SS)

 - Locate and describe American Indian tribes that lived in your state in the past or still live there today.
 (SS)

 - Assess changes in ways of living over time.
 (SS)

 - Identify important events associated with your state's history.
 (SS)

 Introducing the Lesson

 Explain to your child that today he will read about some important events that have occurred in the history of your state and will examine how people came to live there.

-Materials: books and websites about the history of your stateLocate books and websites with information about the history of your state.
+Materials: books or websites about your stateLocate books and websites with information about the history of your state.
 Answer the questions below.

 - What year did your state become a state?